dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 You can set up Intune to enroll iOS devices purchased through Apple's [Device Enrollment Program (DEP)](https://deploy.apple.com).
-You can enable DEP enrollment for large numbers of devices without ever touching them.
-You can ship devices like iPhones and iPads directly to users.
+This lets you enroll large numbers of devices without ever touching them.
+Devices like iPhones and iPads can be shipped directly to users.
 When the user turns on the device, Setup Assistant runs with preconfigured settings and the device enrolls into management.

 To enable DEP enrollment, you use both the Intune and Apple DEP portals.
 A list of serial numbers or a purchase order number is required so you can assign devices to Intune for management.
 You create DEP enrollment profiles containing settings that applied to devices during enrollment.

-By the way, DEP enrollment does not work with the [device enrollment manager](device-enrollment-manager-enroll.md).
+By the way, DEP enrollment doesn't work with the [device enrollment manager](device-enrollment-manager-enroll.md).

 ## What is supervised mode?
 Apple introduced supervised mode in iOS 5.
 An iOS device in supervised mode can be managed with more controls.
-As such, it is especially useful for corporate-owned devices.
+As such, it's especially useful for corporate-owned devices.
 Intune supports configuring devices for supervised mode as part the Apple Device Enrollment Program (DEP).

 Support for unsupervised DEP devices was deprecated in iOS 11.
 In iOS 11 and later, DEP configured devices should always be supervised.
 The DEP is_supervised flag will be ignored in a future iOS release.